Many American cities look the same -- a collection of skyscrapers, busy streets, and chain stores that could be anywhere in the United States.

 If you’re looking for a unique dining experience in Portland, then be sure to visit one of the food cart pods.
 Unlike the food trucks that roam the city, the food carts are semipermanent structures, often gathered in parking lots or empty lots.
 It’s estimated that there are 500 food carts currently operating in the city.
 Portland Mercado has gathered Central and South American food carts into one colorful and lively setting that includes a bar and a Latin American food market.
 Or head to Cartlandia, which features 30 carts representing 15 different countries.

 If you’d like some professional help exploring Portland’s food scene, consider a tour.
-Eat Adventures offers tours focused on specific neighborhoods, like downtown and the Alberta Arts District.
-Lost Plate offers a tour of the city’s best food cart pods.
+Eat Adventures, the only driving food tour company in Portland, offers tours focused on specific neighborhoods, like downtown and the Alberta Arts District, as well as tours of the city's food cart pods.
+Lost Plate offers a walking tour of some of the city’s food carts.

 6. Coffee Is Serious Business